JavaScript is disabled. Please enable to continue!

 Honey is a valuable and popular natural product.
 To meet demand, around 80% of German honey is imported from other countries.
 Both, imported and domestic honey must meet all the legal requirements of the European Honey Regulation.

 Local beekeepers are under increasing competitive and price pressure from cheaper and allegedly inferior imported honey from outside the EU.
-The current labelling requirement does not allow consumers to make an informed choice about the country of origin as it is not explicitly stated.
-As a result, the European Union is planning to introduce stricter guidelines for the labelling of honey.
+The recent labelling requirement did not allow consumers to make an informed choice about the country of origin as it was not explicitly stated.
+As a result, the European Union introduced stricter guidelines for the labelling of honey.

 What is changing?

 At the end of January 2024, the European Parliament and the countries of the European Union agreed to not only identify the exact origin of honey, but also to indicate the percentage of honey from each country on the packaging of honey.
+The EU Honey Directive has been specified by amending directive (EU) 2024/1438 of 14 May 2024.
+Statements such as "blend of honey from EU countries and non-EU countries" are no longer permitted.
 The countries of origin of honey blends must be listed on the label in descending order, with the percentage of each country's origin.
-The EU countries emphasised that individual countries can decide whether the obligation to indicate the percentage on the label applies only to the four largest proportions.
+For packages containing 30 grams or less, the country of origin can be indicated with a country code.
+A tolerance range of 5% applies to blends.

 How to determine the proportion of each country in the honey blend?